M-O-S-E-S/moses/README.md

         * whip/whip.cfg, update the password if you changed it in the other configs

 1. Build the containers by issuing `docker-compose up -d`

+    Wait for it.
+This composition does not use distributed images, but compiles the components from source.
+This will take a while the first time.
+The Halcyon services will crash if their database is not initialized yet.
+This is expected.

 1. Initialize your databases by either

     * execute a mysqldump restore from a compatible database by executing `cat dump.sql | docker exec -it moses_halcyon-mysql_1 mysql -uroot -phal hal` using your updated credentials from docker-compose.yml; whith a similar command for mgmt-mysql
     * initialize new databases for a new grid by executing: `docker exec moses_gridserver_1 hc-database.exe --init -t core -u hal -s hal -p hal` for halcyon, and `docker exec moses_mgmt_1 node scripts/migrate-db.js`

 1. MGM Initialization.
 You can create any avatar accounts necessary by running `docker exec moses_mgmt_1 node scripts/create-user.js fname lname email password <userlevel>`.
 Create at least one administrative account for yourself (access level 250), and two template accounts for Male and Female avatar templating.
 Insert their UUIDs into the docker config for TEMPLATES in the form { M: 'xxxx', F: 'xxx } to enable the default templates.
 Once the environment is set for MGM to use the templates, you must restart the container.

 1. Access your MGM instance via port 443 and login using your administrator account.  you can create and add Hosts, which are windows machines running a configured instance of mgmNode, and which will contain your regions.